CHRISTIANITY CAN BE BETTER THAN WE THINK

 Some try and climb by living a good life.
 They figure that as long as they treat people well and genuinely try and do the right thing throughout their life, then God will grant them eternal life.

 Others try and climb by being committed to God.
 They’ve made a promise to obey Jesus and live for Him.
-They believe that as long as they stay close to God and always try to obey Him, then God will accept them.
+They believe that as long as they stay close to God and always submit to Him, then God will stay close to them.

 Many believe that they can climb the ladder by having the right heart.
-They know that they fail to obey God, but as long as they never deliberately sin, and are always repentant when they do, then surely God will forgive them and let them into heaven?
+They know there are times where they fail to obey God, but as long as they never deliberately sin, God will surely forgive them and give them life to the full.

 Some climb their way through religious rituals.
-Some do it by making radical sacrifices.
+Others do it by making radical sacrifices.
 Some even climb by trying to accumulate a number of spiritual experiences.
-Regardless, the one thing that all these approaches have in common is that they are never able to get us to the top of the ladder.

 The problem with the ladder